Alicia Barmon is a Somatic Psychotherapist and Yoga Therapist in Frederick, MD.

 “It is no measure of health to be well adjusted to a sick society.”

 I am a counselor, yoga teacher, Yoga Therapist and Somatic Experiencing Practitioner and Adjunct Faculty at Maryland University of Integrative Health.
 I offer an integrated approach with the intention of helping you expand your awareness with compassion.
 From this awareness comes the power to transform.
 Together, we will explore the thoughts and feelings that create your reality, and with care and humor uncover new possibilities that can help you face the challenges in your life.

-I see many of our struggles as symptoms of living in a stressful, fast-paced world AND an artifact of generations of conditioning.
+Many of our struggles are symptoms of living in a stressful, fast-paced world AND an artifact of generations of conditioning.
 Therapy is an opportunity to slow down and tune in.
 My intention is to offer a soft place to land in a crazy world.

 I work with people who are interested in being more gentle with themselves and who long to unearth the trans-generational trauma that operates unconsciously looking for resolution.
 Some have survived trauma, loss and addiction.
 Others are attempting to quiet guilt, anxiety and insecurity.
 While others are exploring questions of sexual orientation, gender and relationship.

 My approach is individualized, positioning you as the expert of your life and using your strengths to navigate life’s struggles.
 As a yoga instructor and bodyworker, I offer a mind-body-spirit perspective that helps you connect to, trust and manifest your wisdom.

 You are encouraged to take what works and leave what doesn’t.
 I am deeply honored when people open up to me and share their struggles and I am committed to supporting people in becoming more fully human.